anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The default timeout for clearing the state for a Pledge MUST be 30 seconds after the last relayed packet was sent on a UDP connection associated to that Pledge, in either direction.
-The default timeout MAY be overridden by another value that is either configured, or discovered in some way.
+The default timeout MAY be overridden by another value that is either configured, or discovered in some way out of scope of this document.

 When a Join Proxy receives an ICMP {{RFC792}} / ICMPv6 {{RFC4443}} error from the Registrar, this may signal a permanent change of the Registrar's IP address and/or port, or it may signal a temporary disruption of the network.